JaneliaSciComp/SongExplorer/README.md

 These two files implement, as Bash and Python scripts respectively, the entire workflow presented in this [Tutorial](#tutorial), from [Detecting Sounds](#detecting-sounds) all the way to [Testing Densely](#testing-densely).

+# Training on Video #

+SongExplorer was conceived to analyze one-dimensional audio recordings.
+However, in addition to being able to view accompanying 3D video recordings as described in [Manually Annotating](#manually-annotating), one can also train a model on them as well, either in conjuction with audio recordings or alone.

+The default plugin to load video data is "src/load-avi-mp4-mov.py", and a blank template is "src/video-read-plugin.py".
+These work similarly to the corresponding plugins to load audio recordings.

+See "src/video.py" for a network architecture plugin that inputs only video, and "src/ensemble-concat-dense.py" for an architecture plugin which combines a (possibly pretrained) audio-only model and a (possibly pretrained) video-only model with a simple top model.

 # Customizing with Plug-ins #